Nitzanei Sinai: History

-The settlement was occupied by Israel in 1980 and moved to its present site in 1986 following the Egypt–Israel peace treaty.
+The settlement was acquired by Israel in 1980 and moved to its present site in 1986 following the Egypt–Israel peace treaty.
 It was named for its proximity to the Sinai, as well as after biblical Kadesh Barnea, one of the stations on the Israelites' journey during the Exodus.

 Olive cultivar

 Barnea is a modern dual-purpose olive cultivar bred originally from Kadesh Barnea in southern Israel to be disease-resistant and to produce a generous crop.
 The oil has a strong flavour with a hint of green leaf.
 Barnea is widely grown in Israel (especially in the south) and in the southern hemisphere, particularly in Australia and New Zealand.